hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 SLO represents service level **objective**.
 SLO usually includes SLI, which should be tracked.
-For example, when we are building Storage system, and we think we want to provide high durability to customers, we can have an SLO that "99.999999% of objects won't be lost or compromised in the event of a failure over 1 year".
+For example, when we are building Storage system, and we think we want to provide high durability to customers, we can have an SLO like "99.999999% of objects won't be lost or compromised in the event of a failure over 1 year".

 Do you wonder what's the difference between SLO and SLA?
 Actually, they are a kind of similar.
 First, as described above, there will be refund or some other penalties if SLA is not met.
 However, when SLO is not met, there should be no user complaints.
 SLA is more for users, but SLO is for developers and SREs.
 Services can have both SLO and SLA.
-When they have both, usually SLO is not public to users while SLA is.
+When they have both, usually SLO is not opened to users while SLA is.
 For example, if they have an SLA that 99.9% availability must be kept, then they can have the same SLI for their SLO.
 But it will be more strict value (e.g. 99.95%).
 In this case, SLA is a promise with users, but SLO is a target for developers.
 When SLO is not met, there should be no user-impact, but SLO must be always met.
 That's why SLO must be more strict than SLA.

 The purpose is also different.
 SLA is for users; SLA should help users if they can choose to use the service.
 But SLO is for developers and SREs.
 SLO helps developers to prioritize their work around the service.
 Let's say we are operating a service.
 Recently our monitoring system shows there is some delay in the service, which originally was not found.
 If we don't have SLO about latency, we always have to decide if the delay must be investigated or fixed.
-What if the latency increased by 5ms when we released a new feature?
+What if the latency increased by 30ms when we released a new feature?
 Is it a problem to be fixed?
-What if it is 50ms?
+What if it is 15ms?
 SLO helps this situation.
 We can decide what to do when we face a problem.
 Simply, if it violates the SLO, then stop feature development and work on fixint the problem.
 If SLO is still met, then keep working on feature development.
-Usually, feature development and site reliability is trade-off.
+Usually, the balance between feature development and site reliability is trade-off.
 Typical infrastructure engineers work on only site reliability, but from Site Reliability Engineering's perspective, they should also work on feature development.
 Pulling up the availability from 99.9% to 99.99% is super hard, while 99.9% can be sufficient in most cases.
 Having good SLO helps us to decide if we have to work on improving site reliability, or if we can keep working on feature development.

 ## How to implement SLO